Method-Security/methodk8s/docs/getting-started/basic-usage.md

 ## Docker

-Running methodk8s within a Docker container requires that you pass k8s credentials to the container.
+Running an authenticated workflow with methodk8s as a Docker container requires that you pass k8s credentials to the container.
 This can be done in following 2 ways
 1. Either by creating a service account and passing in the secrets

 ```bash